Lawyer and Ontario Liberal Party politician, Blake

 Blake moved back to Toronto, near his family.
 Except for occasional holiday absences, he rarely ventured out, and his political contacts withered.
 He tidied up his estate in 1906, destroying the bulk of his political correspondence; this process continued after his stroke, for he was aware that his time was limited.
 He died in 1912 at the age of 78.

 She was educated in Ontario at Athens High School and Smiths Falls Model School wanting to be a doctor but women were not accepted in medical schools.
 Like many young women her second choice was Normal School and a teaching career.At the age of 26, visiting family in North Dakota, she became organizer of the Women's Christian Temperance Union (WCTU).
 There she met , also of Irish descent.
 In 1896 they married in North Dakota where their sonwas born. in 1903, they joined the large movement of settlers from the Western states to better farming land in southern Alberta.
 Settled on a quarter section near Claresholm, south of Calgary,.
 James began building the first Methodist Church at Claresholm and Louise set up a temperance local, as the first president retaining the office for more than 25 years.
 She established more than 40 WCTU chapters in Alberta and Saskatchewan and she became the president of the national WCTU and a vice-president of the international organization

-McKinney was a member of the Famous Five.
-This was the group of five Alberta women who went all the way to the Privy Council in Britain to establish the right of women to be recognized as persons and, therefore, eligible to be appointed as senators.
+McKinney was a member of the Famous Five - the group of five Alberta women who went all the way to the Privy Council in Britain to establish the right of women to be recognized as persons and, therefore, eligible to be appointed as senators.
 McKinney was an Alberta and a temperance advocate campaigning for Alberta vote to prohibit alcohol in 1915.
 She was also one of the Western Canadian woman to bring three denominations together to for the United Church of Canada.